-It is the best approach for any production and marketing competitions.
+It is the best approach for any production and marketing competition.

-A wrong setting or a defective unit can lead to mass production of the inaccurate or defective product leading to a huge financial loss.
+A wrong setting or a defective unit can lead to mass production of an inaccurate or defective product leading to a huge financial loss.

-It usually generates unpredictable development leading to loss of time and money.
+It usually generates unpredictable technical development leading to loss of time and money.

-It is very costly to set up system in an industry.
+It is very costly to set up an automation system in the industry.

-The workers will need special training on the operation and management of the system.
+The workers will need special training in the operation and management of the system.

-It increases unemployment rate since few workers will be needed in the entire production line.
+It increases the unemployment rate since few workers will be needed in the entire production line.

 Though automation has dominated most industrial activities, there are still jobs left for humans and those are the types that may be very hard for automation to handle based on their conditions such as inspection jobs, safety monitoring, record keeping, etc.